ni/webvi-examples/Guides/CSS/README.md

 No.

 Modifying CSS styles from the NI defaults will mean you need to manually update these when upgrading to the next version of the Web Module.
-The CSS selectors we are using are not stable from release to release, and we don't update your custom CSS if you were to open your WebVI in a new version of LabVIEW NXG.
+The CSS selectors we are using are not stable from release to release, and we don't update your custom CSS if you were to open your WebVI in a new version of G Web Development Software.

 ## When should I avoid customizing WebVIs via CSS?

-In order to keep your panel working the same release to release, you should avoid making customizations via CSS if there is a way to make that same customization via LabVIEW NXG using either:
+In order to keep your panel working the same release to release, you should avoid making customizations via CSS if there is a way to make that same customization via G Web Development Software using either:

-- The LabVIEW NXG configuration pane UI
+- The G Web Development Software configuration pane UI
 - Property nodes can be executed on the diagram to achieve the desired result

 ## How should I include CSS in my project?